ColinKennedy/vim-textobj-block-party/README.md

 textobj-block-party
 ===================

-Vim has many tools for Python.
-There are text objects for indentation, classes, functions, and more.
-But have you ever wanted to delete an try/except block in Python and found it difficult?
+Vim has many tools for Python development.
+There are text objects for basically everything - indentation, classes, functions, and more.

+But have you ever wanted to delete a try/except block in Python or another type of block and found it difficult?
 If so, Block Party is hear to help!

 Usage
 -----